 In February 2010, Sudan made a high-level political commitment to work with the FATF and MENAFATF to address its strategic AML/CFT deficiencies.
-Since June 2011, Sudan has taken steps towards improving its AML/CFT regime, including by improving the overall infrastructure of the FIU and the supervisory framework.
+Since October 2011, Sudan has taken steps towards improving its AML/CFT regime, including by introducing an inspection programme for banks.
 However, the FATF has determined that certain strategic AML/CFT deficiencies remain.
-Sudan should continue to work on implementing its action plan to address these deficiencies, including by: (1) implementing adequate procedures for identifying and freezing terrorist assets (Special Recommendation III); (2) ensuring a fully operational and effectively functioning Financial Intelligence Unit (Recommendation 26); (3) ensuring that financial institutions are aware of and comply with their obligations to file suspicious transaction reports in relation to ML and FT (Recommendation 13 and Special Recommendation IV); and (4) implementing a supervisory programme for the regulators to ensure compliance with the provisions of the new law and regulations (Recommendation 23).
+Sudan should continue to work on implementing its action plan to address these deficiencies, including by: (1) implementing adequate procedures for identifying and freezing terrorist assets (Special Recommendation III); (2) ensuring a fully operational and effectively functioning Financial Intelligence Unit (Recommendation 26); and (3) ensuring an effective supervisory programme for AML/CFT compliance (Recommendation 23).
 The FATF encourages Sudan to address its remaining deficiencies and continue the process of implementing its action plan.